Obsidian-tech-wiki/obsidian_tech_wiki/README.md

 # Obsidian tech wiki
 What is obsidian tech wiki.
 It is a wikipedia like project about technology and computing made in obsidian.
-Want to talk?
-Join the [Discord](https://discord.gg/67HzRWj9FG)!

 ## Who can contribute
 Everyone can!
 Just fork and edit, push and create a pull request.
 Providing that you follow the [[Guidelines]].

 ## How do I read this wiki

-Download obsidan from [here](https://obsidian.md/).
+Download obsidian from [here](https://obsidian.md/).
 Then clone this repo and open the folder in obsidian.
 You will need to install the following plugins:
 - Excalidraw
 - Kanban
 - Vault statistics